 We currently do not have sufficient resources to complete the commercialization of any of our proposed products.
 Therefore, we will need to raise substantial additional capital to fund our operations sometime in the future.
 We cannot be certain that any financing will be available when needed.
-If we fail to raise additional financing as we need it, we may have to delay or terminate our own product development programs or pass on opportunities to in-license or otherwise acquire new products that we believe may be beneficial to our business.
+If we fail to raise additional financing as we need it, we may have to delay or terminate our product development programs or pass on opportunities to in-license or otherwise acquire new products that we believe may be beneficial to our business.

-Our cash on hand as of March 31, 2004 was \$8,262,453.
-On May 14, 2004, we completed a private placement financing raising approximately \$16.5 million in net proceeds.
-We believe our cash will be sufficient to fund our operations through December 2006.
+Our cash on hand as of September 30, 2003 was \$10,396,015.
+We believe this cash will be sufficient to fund our operations through December 2004.
 We have based this estimate on assumptions that may prove to be wrong.
 As a result, we may need to obtain additional financing prior to that time.
-Unexpected increases in general and administrative expenses and research and development expenses may cause us to need additional financing prior to that time.
 In addition, we may need to raise additional capital at an earlier time to fund our ongoing research and development activities, acquire new products or take advantage of other unanticipated opportunities.
+Any additional equity financings may be dilutive to our existing stockholders and involve the issuance of securities that may have rights, preferences or privileges senior to those possessed by our current stockholders.
+A debt financing, if available, may involve restrictive covenants on our business which could limit our operational and financial flexibility, and the amount of debt incurred could make us more vulnerable to economic downturns and limit our ability to compete.
 We cannot be certain that any financing will be available when needed or will be on terms acceptable to us.
-Insufficient funds may require us to delay, scale back or eliminate some or all of our programs designed to facilitate the commercial introduction of our proposed products, prevent commercial introduction of our products altogether or restrict us from acquiring new products that we believe may be beneficial to our business.
+In addition, insufficient funds may require us to delay, scale back or eliminate some or all of our programs designed to facilitate the commercial introduction of our proposed products, prevent commercial introduction of our products altogether or restrict us from acquiring new products that we believe may be beneficial to our business.